 You can read sites like Glassdoor — but these sorts of networks tend to bring out the extremists on all sides.
 So it’s not representative.
 Or, alternatively, you can stalk someone who works there on social media, but that’s a bit creepy, so you’d never do that, right?
 Right?
 RIGHT?!
 (I, of course, NEVER would, I promise!
 It’s creepy, didn’t we just agree to that?)

 Here’s a way I’d suggest you can evaluate what a work environment is like: what do their job ads look like?

 Just compare these three companies.
-The first one is purely hypothetical and begins their job ad, “Senior Software Developer In Bay Area” — you read that and those three words are full of information, precisely what they don’t say: you don’t specify the language you’d be developing in?
-That’s the most basic requirement, so you’re forcing me to click even though there’s a 95% chance I don’t even know the language being mentioned?
-That’s likely an environment in which the team isn’t thinking about the human element — neither the potential employee’s, nor the employee’s alike.
+The first one is purely hypothetical and begins their job ad, “Senior Software Developer In Bay Area” — you read that and those six words are full of information, and precisely what they don’t say: you don’t specify the language you’d be developing in.
+That’s the most basic requirement, so you’re forcing me to click, even though there’s a 95% chance I don’t even know the language being mentioned.
+That’s likely an environment in which the team isn’t thinking about the human element — neither the potential employee’s, nor the current employee’s alike.
 Shouldn’t HR be when you put your BEST foot forward?

 Awesome Company Seeks Frog To Turn Into Marketing Prince

 We’re a New York and Buenos Aires-based tech consultancy and we’re growing rapidly and guess what?
 That’s not enough: we are focused on growing even more.
 And what is our secret plan to get every potential client who wants to fall in love with us, but just doesn’t know it yet?

 Well, it’s a secret plan so we can’t tell you just yet!
 But our lead growth hacker (who hates the term “growth hacker”), an American right out of Silicon Valley, needs a “Right Hand Person” to build up excitement about UV together… and to figure out how to turn that excitement into, well, clients.